https://github.com/achronus/velora

 - [PyPi](https://pypi.org/project/velora)

-**Velora** is a lightweight and extensible framework built on top of powerful libraries like [Gymnasium](https://gymnasium.farama.org/) and [PyTorch](https://pytorch.org/), specializing in a unique approach to Deep Reinforcement Learning (RL) algorithms, a paradigm we call *Liquid RL*.
+**Velora** is a lightweight and modular framework built on top of powerful libraries like [Gymnasium](https://gymnasium.farama.org/) and [PyTorch](https://pytorch.org/).
+It is home to a new type of RL agent called ***NeuroFlow*** (NF) that specializes in Autonomous Cyber Defence through a novel Deep Reinforcement Learning (RL) approach we call ***Liquid RL***.

 ## Installation